 Robustel's Maritime Cybersecurity Solution

-In this context, Robustel, a leading global player in maritime cybersecurity, launched an end-to-end marine cybersecurity solution in May 2024 that meets IEC61162-460 standards which specified in E27 for navigation system, radio communication and interconnected networks.
+In this context, Robustel, a leading global player in maritime cybersecurity, launched an end-to-end marine cybersecurity solution in May 2024 that meets IEC61162-460 standard, which is specified in E27 for navigation system, radio communication and interconnected networks.

 This innovative solution provides robust technical support for maritime equipment manufacturers, system integrators, and shipyards, setting a new benchmark for cybersecurity in the maritime industry.